 Symptoms may include difficulty saying no, especially if you really want to, promoting everyone else’s work but never your own, or constantly stressing over whether everyone is happy with your work together.
 You may mentally assign feelings to your clients and colleagues, assuming they feel a particular (often negative) way about your time together, when if fact, they may have greatly benefitted from your professional encounter.

-Understand that in an emotionally perverted twist, the narcissist dented your self-esteem intentionally to elevate themselves.
+The Fix: Understand that in an emotionally perverted twist, the narcissist dented your self-esteem intentionally to elevate themselves.
 The answer lies in clarity.
 When you dwell in authenticity, your right people will be attracted to you and your offerings naturally.
 With proper branding techniques, your wrong people will naturally not feel a connection to your work.
 Start with knowing yourself intensely.
 Understand your core values, know that you don’t have to work with everyone, nor do you have to try to please everyone.
 Seek your ideal clients and your work together will unfold seamlessly.
 If you’re having trouble figuring out how to find your perfect client, this free quiz can help.

 3. A LACK OF VOICE

 Echoism is a phemon recognized by many, but probably not by its official name.
 Dr. Craig Malkin defines it as a learned state where “people never or rarely feel special, focus on others too much, at the expense of their own needs, and might even feel depressed or anxious.”